Why Does My Son Drive Me Crazy?

 It was odd.
 I didn’t like that his room sat vacant and his heavy steps and loud voice failed to echo through the trail he makes from the outdoors to the mud room to the refrigerator.
 I even missed the ever-present, “Hey, Mom, what’s there to eat?”

 Amazing how the old adage is true: “absence makes the heart grow fonder.”
-And far too soon, his absence will be permanent, as in five short years, he will venture off to college and the future God has laid out before him.
+And far too soon, his absence will be permanent, as in five short years, he will venture off to college, or work, and the future God has laid out before him.

 Moms, just a little advice from this mom of teens — celebrate who your children are just the way God made them and soak up every wonderful, annoying, fabulous, mind-numbing facet of their personality … and imagine how God will use each fiber of their makeup to glorify Him and show love to others.